Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Microbes: bacteria, viruses and parasites.md

 Now with added Covid-19!
 Use our cuddly poliovirus to learn how we can prevent and eradicate diseases!

-Last initially checked on 2022-02-01 by Andrew Sellek (ads79@cam.ac.uk) and double-checked on 2022-02-09 by Sian Boughton (seb216@cam.ac.uk)
+Last initially checked on 2023-01-22 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->